Visiting Fellowships 2025: frequently asked questions

 Must I be employed by a university to apply to this?

 No, we welcome applications from independent scholars, as well as those currently employed outside of the university sector.
 Applicants may be on permanent or fixed-term contracts.
-If an applicant is on a fixed-term contract it must not end before the end date of the Visiting Fellowship.
+Please note that if an applicant is on a fixed-term contract it must not end before the end date of the Visiting Fellowship.

 Will I need a visa to take part in the scheme?